Privacy Policy

 We engage trusted third-party providers to assist in operating our platform.
 These include:

-- InfoTrack: For retrieving ASIC extracts and company data.
+- InfoTrack: ASIC extracts and company data.

-- Keycloak: For secure authentication and identity management.
+- Keycloak: authentication and identity management.

 4.2 Legal and Regulatory Requirements